Oceanography (Ph.D.)

 Students plan a program of study in conjunction with a faculty guidance committee (FGC).
 Students entering the program without a master's degree are expected to complete a minimum of 36 credit hours.
 Students with an M.S. degree in oceanography or related field in physical science from UNH or another university should first demonstrate (through accredited transcript or the qualifying examination) acceptable mastery in the basic core areas.
 Those deficient in any discipline will be required to complete the respective course.

-All students must complete at least one course from each of the following categories: natural sciences, methods, ethics/policy/law, and seminar.
+All students must complete all four core oceanography courses, and at least one course from each of the following categories: methods, ethics/policy/law, and seminar.
 Please see below for a list of courses that meet these specifications (other courses may qualify and should be approved by the FGC).
 Additional credit hours are determined by the FGC (typically 15 credit hours).
 Foreign language requirement is determined by the FGC.
 Students must complete a Coursework Approval Form, which summarizes all courses to be taken, and obtain signatures from their adviser, committee members, and the OCE program coordinator once the coursework is completed.

 Students wishing to be admitted to doctoral candidacy will undergo a qualifying examination by the guidance committee designed to test the student’s in-depth knowledge in their major field and their ability to conduct independent and original research in oceanography.
 Qualifying students will present to the guidance committee a research proposal in which the soundness, originality, and feasibility of the investigation are clearly stated, and which when approved based on a proposal examination by the committee, will form the basis for the doctoral dissertation.